agihil/germancanon/documentation/University Reading List.md

 The titles and authors listed on the reading lists were manually entered into a table.
 The following guidelines were observed during data entry:
 <ul>
 <li>Not all titles appearing on a given reading list were included.
 The following categories were not recorded consistently: literature published before 1600, non-German-language literature, and works from the field of literary studies (e.g., literary histories, encyclopedias, etc.).</li>
+<li>Anthologies were marked with a ‘$’ at the beginning of the entry.
+Editors are listed in the author column and marked with '(Hg.)'.</li>
+<li>The spelling of authors’ names and titles was adopted directly from the reading lists.
+In cases of inconsistent spelling across a list, the version used in the first entry was retained.</li>
+<li>The year indicated is generally the year of publication or, in the case of plays, the year of the premiere.
+In some cases, the year of composition was entered for plays instead.</li>
+<li>There are instances in which only the author’s name and a literary genre are listed (e.g., Karoline von Günderrode: Lyrik).
+In such cases, the genre is recorded as the title, and the year is typically the average of the author’s birth and death years.</li>
+<li>Some of the reading lists offer students a choice of titles either at specific points or as a guiding principle for the entire list.
+For example, students may be asked to select between two Brecht works, choose 5 out of 20 listed novels, or read 50 of the 100 titles provided.
+This optionality is reflected in the data.
+For each title, the probability that a student will have read the text if they follow the reading list’s guidelines is indicated (e.g., 0.5, 0.25, 0.5).
+When interpreting the data, it should be taken into account that such choices can only be represented when an exact number is specified.
+Although some reading lists indicate that students are not required to read all texts, they do not quantify this.
+This cannot be reflected in the data.</li>
+<li>If both a general work and a specific title from that work are given, both are recorded separately.
+For example: “Heine: Reisebilder (at least: Harzreise).”
+A value of 1 is recorded for both "Reisebilder" and "Harzreise".</li>
 </ul>